Inflatable Kayaks: Set Up and Inflation

 If you have other inflatable components like the keel, spray skirts, seats, and thwarts, inflate them after blowing up the floor and sides.

-Additional kayak parts like the seats, thwarts, and directional stabilizer or skegs are normally installed after inflation.
+Additional kayak parts like the seats, thwarts, and directional stabilizers or skegs are normally installed after inflation.

 Inflation Level for Each Air Chamber